 - Stir hot sauce into 2 egg yolks.

 - Boil for 1 minutes, stirring constantly.

-- Belnd in l tablespoon lemon juice and salt, pepper, and cayenne pepper to taste.
+- Blend in l tablespoon lemon juice and salt, pepper, and cayenne pepper to taste.

-This is being included to give you an idea of ways this sauce has changed over time.
+As you can see, this sauce has changed over time.

 Some of the recipe is from Betty Crocker's New Picture Cook Book published in 1961.and some of it is from readings from other sources.

 This is a Great Hollandaise Sauce (not the 'mock' variety)

 I love the way the color lavender smells, and the way the color salmon tastes.
 And if there were a color called “fur,” I’d like the way it feels.